rleung888/self_driving_car_class2/CarND_Traffic_Sign_Project_Writeup.md

 #### 2. Architecture of model.

 I did not change any thing on the LeNet-5 solution except for changing the color depth to 3 and output label to 43.
+Tried a dropout layer before but not really working.
+Removed from the code.

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|